History of Barbados: Sugar cane and slavery

 In 1655, the population of Barbados was estimated at 43,000, of which about 20,000 were of African descent, with the remainder mainly of English descent.
 These English smallholders were eventually bought out and the island filled up with large African slave-worked sugar plantations.
 By 1660, there was near parity with 27,000 blacks and 26,000 whites.
 By 1666, at least 12,000 white smallholders had been bought out, died, or left the island.
 Many of the remaining whites were increasingly poor.
 By 1673, black slaves (33,184) outnumbered white settlers (21,309).
 By 1680, there were 17 slaves for every indentured servant.
 By 1684, the disparity grew even further to 19,568 white settlers and 46,502 black slaves.
 By 1696, there was an estimated 42,000 enslaved blacks, and the white population declined further to 16,888 by 1715.

-Due to the increased implementation of slave codes, which emphasized differential treatment between Africans, and the white workers and ruling planter class, the island became increasingly unattractive to poor whites.
+Due to the increased implementation of slave codes, which emphasised differential treatment between Africans, and the white workers and ruling planter class, the island became increasingly unattractive to poor whites.
 Black or slave codes were implemented in 1661, 1676, 1682, and 1688.
 In response to these codes, several slave rebellions were attempted or planned during this time, but none succeeded.
 Nevertheless, poor whites who had or acquired the means to emigrate often did so.
 Planters expanded their importation of African slaves to cultivate sugar cane.
 One early advocate of slave rights in Barbados was the visiting Quaker preacher Alice Curwen in 1677: "For I am persuaded, that if they whom thou call'st thy Slaves, be Upright-hearted to God, the Lord God Almighty will set them Free in a way that thou knowest not; for there is none set free but in Christ Jesus, for all other Freedom will prove but a Bondage."